arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * What's the difference between design, architecture, functionality and aesthetic?
 Discuss
 * Which principles would you apply to define the size of a cache?
 * How do Companies like Microsoft, Google, Opera and Mozilla profit from their browsers?
+* Why opening a TCP socket has a large overhead?

 ####[[↑]](#toc) <a name='open'>Open Questions:</a>